Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 15 Ways to Avoid Holiday Weight Gain

 What would the holidays be without savory dishes, delicious desserts, and colorful cocktails?
 Besides getting to spend time with friends and family, most people look forward to the yummy food at holiday gatherings.
 Hosts and hostesses work tirelessly to decorate their homes and prepare food that their guests will rave about for weeks.
-But with all of the joy that celebrating brings, there is sometimes a downside to these festive occasions: the dreaded weight gain which often follows.
+But with all of the joy that celebrating brings, there is sometimes a downside to these festive occasions: the dreaded weight gain that often follows.

 So what is one to do?
 Do we miss out on parties because we fear overeating?
 Do we starve ourselves before attending gatherings?
 Do we exercise like crazy in an effort to ward off the pounds?
 The answer to all of these questions is NO!
 There are some simple strategies that you can implement to help maintain and not gain unwanted weight, even during the holidays.

 The following is a list of 15 strategies you might consider utilizing this holiday season.
 Try one or two that sound reasonable and attainable to you.
 If one doesn't work, scrap it and try another.
 The key is to find what's right for you.
 Remember the goal is to still enjoy celebrations, even the food and alcohol, but to do so wisely and in a way that won't compromise your health, immunity, or weight.